mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 So, vehicle is 100 points.
 You can get [it].
 At that time, it’s really perfect.
 That is called vehicle.

-##### 25:40
+##### 25:35

-Zen is sometimes misunderstood by people because we don’t have a particular object which is called divine entity, which is called God, which is called soul, or whatever you say.
+Zen is sometimes misunderstood by people because we don’t have a particular object which is called a divine entity, which is called God, which is called soul, or whatever you say.
 No object.

-So, very naturally, in [the] [Buddhistic](glossary#buddhistic ) world, it might be easier for us to lose what is called faith ... [it's] pretty easy, because there is nothing to depend on.
+So, very naturally, in \[the] [Buddhistic](glossary#buddhistic ) world, it might be easier for us to lose what is called faith ... [it's] pretty easy, because there is nothing to depend on.

 We *want* [something].
 But usually if you see something you want to depend on objectively, that is something different from your daily life – because we always have to research what it is.
 [Buddha](glossary#buddha) or [Avalokiteshvara](glossary#avalokiteshvara), whatever it is: you very naturally want to research what it is.
 That is [ontology](glossary#ontology), philosophy, psychology: "What is it?"
 Always this question comes up.
 And that question really prevents you from releasing and forgetting [yourself], and throwing into Buddha’s home, very naturally.